Erik G. Bengtsson: Other work

 Bengtsson was a member of the Royal Swedish Academy of War Sciences.
 He was chairman of Wermländska Sällskapet i Stockholm from 1987 to 2000, chairman of the Swedish Sport Shooting Federation (Svenska Sportskytteförbundet) and chairman of the AFCEA.
 Bengtsson was military writer for several newspapers and magazines.

 Personal life

-In 1949 he married Ulla Axelsson (born 1927), the daughter of master painter Axel Jansson and Gerda (née Ohlsson).
-Bengtsson was the father of preschool teacher Anna-Lena Margareta Bengtsson and Maria Bengtsson.
+In 1949, Bengtsson married Ulla Axelsson (1927–2019), the daughter of master painter Axel Jansson and Gerda (née Ohlsson).
+Bengtsson was the father of preschool teacher Anna-Lena Margareta, Maria and Lars-Magnus (1950–2003).

+Death

+Bengtsson died on 27 April 2025 in Lovö Parish, Ekerö Municipality, Stockholm County.
+He was interred on 25 June 2025 at Lovö Cemetery.